softservedata/resources/readme.md

 Building and starting the server

+To build the app locally please choose the maven profile "local".

 Before running the app, create a database called registrator_db with charset encoding UTF-8 (more specifically with collation utf8_unicode_ci).
 Then deploy the application to web server.
 During the first start database tables will be created and filled with the start-up data.
 To get access to the application use the following credentials: